|Coordinates:||49.2004 N 2.0640 W|

 The earliest history of this exceptional monument most likely is obscured by the later construction works.
 The oldest datable works took place around 4000 - 3500 BC.
 Then here was built the inner part of the current passage grave and it was covered with a pile of stones... lots of stones.
 Total volume of the cairn was approximately 6 300 m3.

 Later the passage grave was extended and the cairn increased to 9 000 m3.

-Circa 3000 BC the entrance in the passage was sealed and circa 2900 - 2500 BC the pile of stones was covered with a thick layer of soil, turning the ancient (ancient already then - 4500 years ago!) shrine into a green hill.
+Sometimes around 3000 BC the entrance in the passage was sealed and roughly at 2900 - 2500 BC the pile of stones was covered with a thick layer of soil, turning the ancient (ancient already then - 4500 years ago!) shrine into a green hill.